-We have audited the internal control over financial reporting of Ferrellgas Partners L.P. and subsidiaries (the "Partnership") as of July 31, 2017, based on criteria established in the 2013 Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-The Partnership's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control Over Financial Reporting ("Management Report").
-Our responsibility is to express an opinion on the Partnership's internal control over financial reporting based on our audit.
+We have audited the internal control over financial reporting of Ferrellgas Partners, L.P. (a Delaware partnership) and subsidiaries (the "Partnership") as of July 31, 2018, based on criteria established in the 2013 Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of July 31, 2018, based on criteria established in the 2013 Internal Control-Integrated Framework issued by COSO.